Sjeiti/ronvalstarnl/src/data/markdown/post_implementing-search.md

 ## Any downsides?

 The downside to this method is that it is quite straightforward: it simply searches for separate words.
 Word combinations are a lot harder: searching for "pink frog" we may find a page about "pink elephants and dead frogs".
 But we can match "frog" to "frogs", so that's nice.
+I guess it can be improved upon.
+Maybe by counting words in a file, or adding weight to words in titles or headings.
+But its current state works and is still simple.

 If you want to check out the sources, the build script is [located here](https://github.com/Sjeiti/ronvalstarnl/blob/master/task/buildSearch.js).